 A: It is important to realize that clumsiness is not always the cause of a slip and fall accident.
 Immediately after your accident, try to assess the scene to determine if the incident was solely your fault.
 For example, if you slip on a wet puddle caused by a leaky pipe or air conditioning duct, and the owner of the premises in which the accident occurred knew about the problem, possibly placing a bucket or some other apparatus underneath the leak, then the building owner can be held liable for your accident for failing to correct the hazardous condition.

 Was the dangerous condition that caused your slip and fall existing long enough that someone should corrected the problem?

 A: Again, it is the responsibility of property owners to ensure that their facilities are free of hazards, and that those visiting and/or working on the premises are adequately protected from said hazards.
 In the event that an injury is caused by a known problem, possibly one that the property owner has been meaning to take care of, then the property owner is liable for your injury for failing to promptly fix the hazard, or at the very least warn those exposed to the problem of potential danger.

-A: You should contact an experienced Princeton New Jersey slip and fall attorney at Lependorf & Silverstein, P.C. immediately for a free consultation of your case, and help expose the negligent behavior that led to you accident.
-If a property owner is at fault, we will make sure they are held accountable.
+A: You should contact an experienced New Jersey slip and fall attorney at Lependorf & Silverstein, P.C. immediately for a free consultation of your case, and help expose the negligent behavior that led to you accident.
+If a property owner in Hamilton Township, South Brunswick, West Windsor, or other local areas is at fault, we will make sure they are held accountable.